 Hyla chrysoscelis is called Cope’s gray treefrog because Edward D. Cope (1840–1897) described it as a separate species in 1880.
 Cope, a paleontologist and herpetologist, was largely self-taught; he pursued science because of his intense interest in the natural world.
 Among his many activities, he participated in several US Geological Survey trips to the American West.
 The species name, chrysoscelis, is from Greek words for "gold leg."

 These frogs eat insects, spiders, and other invertebrates and are preyed upon by bullfrogs, wading birds, and ribbon-, garter-, and watersnakes.
 The eggs and tadpoles are eaten by fish, predaceous aquatic insects, and salamander larvae.
 Fishing spiders, bullfrogs, and green frogs eat the young froglets as they emerge from breeding ponds.
-Common grackles have been observed feeding on gray treefrog tadpoles in the shallows of a partially filled swimming pool.

 Gray treefrogs' heavy use of tree cavities, knotholes, and crevices, including bird nest holes, reminds us of the interconnections among woodpeckers, songbirds, owls, squirrels, carpenter ants, ratsnakes, and many other animals that require mature, gradually rotting, hollow trees for habitat.

 During spring and summer, gray treefrogs frequently use bird nesting boxes positioned near wetlands.